 - A. The urban lot split shall result in no more than two parcels and one of the two parcels resulting from the urban lot split shall not be smaller than 40 percent of the lot area of the original parcel. - B. The newly created parcels shall conform to all of the following standards: - 1.
-Each lot shall be a minimum size of 1,200 square feet.

-- 2. The side lot lines of all lots, to the extent possible, shall be at right angles to the street which the lot faces, or approximately radial to the center of curvature, if such street is curved.
+Each lot shall be a minimum size of 1,200 square feet. - 2.
+The side lot lines of all lots, to the extent possible, shall be at right angles to the street which the lot faces, or approximately radial to the center of curvature, if such street is curved.
 Side lines of lots shall be approximately radial to the center of curvature of a culde-sac on which the lot faces. - 3.
 Each parcel shall provide for direct vehicular access to and have a minimum frontage of 30 feet on the public right-of-way, except for flag lots, where the frontage shall be the width needed to meet access standards as specified in this chapter. - 4.
 Lot depth shall not exceed two times the lot width except as provided below. - a.
-The Director may approve a lot depth between two and three times the width where, based on the physical characteristics of the land, a greater lot depth would result in a better lot configuration considering the established development pattern in the area and efficient utilization of land. - C. Flag lots, if proposed, shall meet the following standards: - 1.
-A flag lot shall be allowed with an urban lot split in a situation where a conventionally configured lot would not allow for a second lot of at least 1,200 square feet, accommodating two housing development units of at least 800 square feet each. - 2.
-The portion of the flag lot constituting the access corridor shall be excluded when determining compliance with minimum lot size requirement of this chapter, from the site area, lot width, and lot depth as defined in Chapter 18.08, and for purposes of determining floor area as defined in Chapter 18.08. - 3.
-Front, side, and rear yards for the purposes of identifying required setbacks shall follow the orientation established by the adjacent lots unless otherwise determined by the zoning administrator and/or their designee. - 4.
-The minimum width of the access corridor portion of the flag lot shall be 12 feet paved, except where greater width is required for Fire Department access. - 5.
-A fence may be constructed between the access corridor of a flag lot and the adjacent parcel consistent with the requirements listed in Section 18.32.040, except that the fence height may not exceed three (3) feet within the front yard area of the adjacent properly. - 6.
-All fire code requirements shall be met including, but not limited to: access, driveway length and width, turnarounds, clearance, road grades, fire hydrant connections. - Driveways shall conform to the minimum standards set by the Public Works Department standard detail STD-201, or as specified in the Fire Code if emergency vehicle access is required. - E. Two driveways on less than 70 feet of total frontage are permitted only when necessary to provide access to both parcels resulting from the urban lot split.
-In this case, either the aggregate width of two separate driveways or a combined shared driveway must comply with

-- the dimensions set forth by the Public Works Department standard detail and the driveway shall be configured to avoid unnecessary loss of available curbside parking in the neighborhood.
+The Director may approve a lot depth between two and three times the width where, based on the physical characteristics of the land, a greater lot depth would result in a better lot configuration considering the established development pattern in the area and efficient utilization of land.

+C. Flag lots, if proposed, shall meet the following standards:

+- A flag lot shall be allowed with an urban lot split in a situation where a conventionally configured lot would not allow for a second lot of at least 1,200 square feet, accommodating two housing development units of at least 800 square feet each. - Front, side, and rear yards for the purposes of identifying required setbacks shall follow the orientation established by the adjacent lots unless otherwise determined by the zoning administrator and/or their designee. - 3.
+The minimum width of the access corridor portion of the flag lot shall be 12 feet paved, except where greater width is required for Fire Department access. - 4.
+A fence may be constructed between the access corridor of a flag lot and the adjacent parcel consistent with the requirements listed in Section 18.32.040, except that the fence height may not exceed three (3) feet within the front yard area of the adjacent property. - 5.
+All fire code requirements shall be met including, but not limited to: access, driveway length and width, turnarounds, clearance, road grades, fire hydrant connections. - D. Driveways shall conform to the minimum standards set by the Public Works Department standard detail STD-201, or as specified in the Fire Code if emergency vehicle access is required. - E. Two driveways on less than 70 feet of total frontage are permitted only when necessary to provide access to both parcels resulting from the urban lot split.
+In this case, either the aggregate width of two separate driveways or a combined shared driveway must comply with the dimensions set forth by the Public Works Department standard detail and the driveway shall be configured to avoid unnecessary loss of available curbside parking in the neighborhood.
 Shared driveways and shared curb cuts are encouraged whenever possible. - F. Public service easements shall be provided within the subdivision where required for public utility purposes, in accordance with Title 17 of this code. - G. All uses on each newly created parcel shall be limited to permitted residential uses under Section 18.32.020.